Interpretation's Date: November 20, 2001

 November 20, 2001

-This is to acknowledge the receipt of your letter dated September 10, 2001 relative to the compulsory immunization of school children.
+This is to acknowledge the receipt of your letter dated October 2, 2001 relative to the award of credits for less than 8100 minutes of class time scheduled.
 In particular, you asked: